hyes92121/Jujuby/README.md

 - docker
 - docker-compose

 First, we need to setup our credentials and project paths.
 Naviagte to `Jujuby/.envfiles` and modify `variables.env`.
 You should only change `NORD_USER`, `NORD_PWD`, and `PROJECT_ROOT` and leave the other variables as is.

 Next, we will need to unzip our dataset, which also contains the password for our crawler UI.
 Under the project root, type `tar -zxvf MongoData.tgz`.
 All project related data will be stored in this folder.

+Should you decide to use a clean database, a folder named `MongoData` is still required.
+Type `mkdir MongoData` under the project root.

 At this point, we have finished setting up the project.